fluid-project/node-jqunit/test/tests-README.md

 # Testing node-jqUnit
 =====================

-This directory contains three test suites for verifying node-jqUnit.
+This directory contains three test suites for verifying node-jqunit.
 It's best to run them individually because of the possibility of confusing output.

 * `node passingTests.js` - This is a standard test suite for which all tests should pass
 * `node failingTests.js` - This is a suite consisting of tests all of which must fail.
-If the run has completed correctly, you will get a final report
+If the run has completed correctly, you will get a final report that reads:

 ```
 jqUnit selfTest OK - all tests failed